Square of 9 Gann Fan

 Actions & Properties

-Apply Settings to All: When multiple Square of 9 Fans have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
-This is a great time saver if an adjustment is made to the tool - such as changing colours - as this allows all the other Square of 9 Fans in the chart, page or entire workbook to be updated instantly.
+Apply Settings to All: When multiple Square of 9 Gann Fan tools have been applied to a chart, page or workbook, this action can be used to apply the settings of the one selected to other instances of the tool.
+This is a great time saver if an adjustment is made to the tool - such as line colour - as this allows all the other Square of 9 Gann Fan tools in the chart, page or entire workbook to be updated instantly.

 Restore Default Settings: Click this action if you have adjusted the default settings of the tool, and wish to return to the standard properties originally installed with Optuma.

-Save Settings as Default: If you have adjusted any of the tool's properties (such as the colour) you can save the adjustments as your new default setting.
-Each time you subsequently apply the tool to a chart it will display using the new settings.
+Save Settings as Default: If you have adjusted any of the tool’s properties (colour, for example) you can save the adjustments as your new default setting.
+Each time you apply a new Square of 9 Gann Fan to a chart, the tool will display using the new settings.

 Delete: Deletes the tool from the chart.